zeruhur/plerion/_build/md/plerion.md

 Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
 Ability loss (see **Critical Damage**) can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
 Some of these services are free, while magical or more expedient means of recovery may come at a cost.

 ### Deprivation & Fatigue
 A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.
 Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).
-PCs can also gain Fatigue by **casting spells** or through events in the fiction.

 ### Armor
 Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
 Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.